brandf/WaveFunctionCollapse/README.md

     - we can explore strategies like collapsing embeddings below some entropy threshold
     - we can even collapse (or partially collapse) future embeddings non-causally.
 The other embeddings will adjust to fill in the gaps.
     - by continually partually-collaping the median-entropy embedding we may be able to 'draw out' the speculation horizon to some likely distant future as far into the future as needed for reasoning.
-    - Note that we don't collapse all of the future tokens in one go, that would produce mostly gibberish because of the inherent uncertainty, however that doesn't mean these embeddings aren't contributing useful information to the more-present embeddings
+    - Note that we don't collapse all of the future tokens in one go, that would produce mostly gibberish because of the inherent uncertainty, however that doesn't mean that future embeddings aren't contributing useful information to the next embedding

 ![wcf diagram](assets/wfc_spaces.png)